Articles from the 100th Anniversary Year (2016)

 In 2016 AAHS celebrated 100 years.
 To mark the occasion David Wilcox and Raymond Thompson both contributed articles detailing aspects of this history to our monthly newsletter, Glyphs.
 The early history of AAHS is closely tied to that of the Arizona State Museum and the personality of Byron Cummings.
 The published copies of Glyphs can be found on under our Publications page.

 David R. Wilcox is a native upstate New Yorker who completed a B.A. in anthropology at Beloit College in 1966.
 He came to Arizona in the summer of 1969, finishing his Ph.D. in anthropology at the University of Arizona in 1977.
 During that time, he was the graduate student representative of the Arizona Archaeological and Historical Society, and he led a study of the site of Tumamoc Hill, published in Kiva (1979, whole issue).
 Dr. Wilcox worked at the Arizona State Museum from 1980 to 1983, and after a time as an Itinerant Scholar, he went to the Museum of Northern Arizona in August 1984, becoming head of its anthropology department in January 1988 (to 2006) and retiring in 2010.
-He is now, once again, an Itinerant Scholar, and a Research Associate at the Arizona State Museum, University of Arizona.
+He then again was an Itinerant Scholar, and a Research Associate at the Arizona State Museum, University of Arizona.

 Wilcox received the 2007 Byron Cummings Award from the Arizona Archaeological and Historical Society and the 2009 Lifetime Achievement Award from the Arizona Governor’s Archaeological Advisory Commission.
 He passed away on May 27, 2022.